tusharsoni08/matrix/README.md

 <img src="https://user-images.githubusercontent.com/5249024/88977296-4aa1a600-d2db-11ea-90c4-41d9e09b0200.png" width="800" height="700">

 ## How it's work?
-Any two random person are connected, after that they have to fill the matrix cell as fast as possible to cover more cells than opponent person.
+This game is played between two players.
+You can start by finding a random player.
+If someone searched subsequently after you searched, you both are connected or vice-versa and after connection his/her name will be shown on top-right corner, then you need to fill up squares with blue color as fast as possible.
+For each win you will get +5 Points.
 The person with the most covered cells at the end of game will then be crowned as the winner!

+The result for each match will be published by Chat Bot with top 10 Ranks in Leaderboard chat, also user can group chat.